lucasgcb/SphinxTest/docs/_static/numpydocstrings.rst

 See also: `Google docstrings Example <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_

-The code in :py:mod:`alpha` and :py:mod:`beta` utilize this Docstring format and are automatically generated.
+The code in :py:mod:`~sphinxtest.alpha` and :py:mod:`~sphinxtest.beta` utilize this Docstring format and are automatically generated.